Quizzes are everywhere.

 Plus, you can even put the test on autopilot and let the plugin automatically eliminate underperforming variations until only the highest converting design remains.

-The dynamic content feature in Thrive Quiz Builder allows you to change the content of the results page depending on the result that the visitor obtained.
+Using the dynamic content feature in Thrive Quiz Builder, you can change the content of the results page depending on the result that the visitor achieved.

 The dynamic content should be highly targeted and relevant to the individual visitor’s interests; for example: